-There are concerns regarding the potential onset or exacerbation of inflammatory bowel disease (IBD) with IL-4/IL-13 blockade (69) and limited data exist on the use of DUP in patients with IBD (70).
-Spencer et al. conducted a study involving seventeen IBD patients who were receiving DUP for severe AD, as well as AD or psoriasiform dermatitis induced by anti-TNF therapy for IBD management.
+There are concerns regarding the potential onset or exacerbation of inflammatory bowel disease (IBD) with IL-4/IL-13 blockade and limited data exist on the use of DUP in patients with IBD.^{69,70} Spencer et al. conducted a study involving seventeen IBD patients who were receiving DUP for severe AD, as well as AD or psoriasiform dermatitis induced by anti-TNF therapy for IBD management.
 Among these patients, eight received a combination of biologics, including DUP and anti-TNF, ustekinumab, or vedolizumab.
-All patients showed a positive response to DUP for AD, and no adverse events were reported, including no increase in IBD activity(71).
+All patients showed a positive response to DUP for AD, and no adverse events were reported, including no increase in IBD activity.71

-Studies have presented contrasting results regarding the effects of IL-13 cytokine in ulcerative colitis (UC) and Crohn's disease (CD) (72).
-TRA has been evaluated in moderate-to-severe UC, but it did not significantly improve clinical response compared to placebo.
-However, TRA was associated with a higher remission rate, suggesting potential benefits for certain UC patients (73).
+Studies have presented contrasting results regarding the effects of IL-13 cytokine in UC and CD.72 TRA has been evaluated in moderate-to-severe UC, but it did not significantly improve clinical response compared to placebo.
+However, TRA was associated with a higher remission rate, suggesting potential benefits for certain UC patients.73

-Clinical trials have demonstrated the efficacy and tolerability of UPA in IBD patients, leading to its approval by AIFA for the induction and maintenance therapy of moderate-to-severe UC and CD (73-82).
+Clinical trials have demonstrated the efficacy and tolerability of UPA in IBD patients, leading to its approval by AIFA for the induction and maintenance therapy of moderate-to-severe UC and CD.
+73-82

-Grieco et al. reported a case of a patient with overlapping AD and UC who was successfully treated for both conditions with UPA 15 mg (77).
-UPA may hold promise as a treatment option for patients with concurrent AD and IBD.
+Grieco et al. reported a case of a patient with overlapping AD and UC who was successfully treated for both conditions with UPA 15 mg.77 UPA may hold promise as a treatment option for patients with concurrent AD and IBD.

 Currently, there is no available data on the effect of ABR and BAR on patients with IBD.
-Further research is needed to assess their potential impact in this patient population.
+Further research is needed to assess their potential impact on this patient population.